verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ## Register the managed cluster with the admin cluster

 The following sections show you how to register the managed cluster with the admin cluster.
 As indicated, some of these steps are performed on the admin cluster and some on the managed cluster.
+The commands provided use the environment variables set previously to connect to the appropriate cluster.

 <!-- omit in toc -->
 ### Preregistration setup